Bikatr7/Kudasai/README.md

 ![Example CMD](https://i.imgur.com/eQmVaYY.png)

 Many replacement json files are included in the jsons folder, you can also make your own if you wish provided it follows the same format.
 See an example below
+Kudasai/Kairyou works with both Kudasai and Fukuin Json's, the below is a Kudasai type json.

 ![Example JSON](https://i.imgur.com/u3FnUia.jpg)